rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

           route:
             enabled: false
     ```
-If you notice, we are using different images in both the values file, meaning that both the application versions are different.
+> If you notice, we are using different images in both the values file, meaning that both the application versions are different.
-    c. route.yaml file for green deployment
+> Also notice that we added a label to the service in the values chart.
+Green application service has an inactive label and blue has an active label.
+> The route will use these labels to attach itself to the service with `active` label.

+11. Let's add a route for these applications.

+12.

     `03-stakater-nordmart-review-ui-bg-route\01-dev\route.yaml`